The Moon

 This is one round of the Moon Salutation.
 Repeat another round but do the movements to the left instead of the right first.
 Start off with learning each move and take as many breaths as you need.
 Once you’re familiar with the sequence you can match it up with the breath and feel the flow of the sequence moving from one posture to the next with each breath.
 Once comfortable you can add more rounds to your sequence.

-If you like these little guides to go over some of what we’ve looked at this year (as The Five Tibetans and also Sun Salutations can also be hard to remember), we will do more of these for you if you find that they help.
+If you like these littles to go over some of what we’ve looked at this year (as The Five Tibetans and also Sun Salutations can also be hard to remember), we will do more of these for you if you find that they help.

 We really hope those of you that had asked for this find it helpful.
 Please let us know in class or leave a comment below.